 Then the fateful interview came: I loved the big island, Hilo, the campus, the students, the faculty, I clicked with everyone.
 Interview over and one of the faculty, Leon Hallacher, is taking me to the airport.
-Very, very tired.
-As we say goodbye he turns to me and says “You are our top choice and I hope you want to come here” And there it was: my “Rudy” moment.
+I was very, very tired.
+As we say goodbye he turns to me and says “You are our top choice and I hope you want to come here.”
+And just like that, there it was: my “Rudy” moment.
 After he left I had to sit down: my face was flush, my heart racing, my body was tingling, and I felt a wave of pure euphoria wash over me that I had never felt before, and never since.
-The cheering masses were all my mentors, my friends, my fellow grad students, my family, my wife.
+The cheering masses were all in my head: my mentors, my friends, my fellow grad students, my family, my wife.
 And I was being carried along on a wave of pure joy.
 All I remember was calling my wife with the news then sitting on the plane for the next 6 hours with a huge smile on my face with my body floating cloud-like in my seat.
 So this was it.
-This was that time in your life when everything you have worked for climaxes in one culminating moment.
+This was that time in my life when everything I had worked for climaxed in one culminating moment.
 I was going to be a marine biologist and live and work in Hawaii!!!
-Actually get paid to dive on coral reefs!
+I was actually getting paid to dive on coral reefs!
 I had achieved my dream and my parents were right: if it had been easy it would not have been worthwhile.